nirtamir2/ai-sdk-slides/slides.md

 ```

 <!--
-Here's an example of how to call Ollama's API.
-Notice how similar it is to OpenAI's API structure.
+Here"s an example of how to call Ollama"s API.
+Notice how similar it is to OpenAI"s API structure.
 This compatibility makes it easier to switch between different AI providers in your applications.
 -->

 ---